 ORCID, Eduardo J. Fernandez: 0000-0001-5444-6604

-1,996
+Word count: 1,996

 Abstract

 Welfare audits that contain behavior and enclosure use assessments are commonly used in zoos and aquaria.
-However, the two components are often used separately to one another, and many enclosure use studies are limited by problems with unequal zone sizes, despite the fact that enclosure use indices such as Entropy, Spread of Participation Index (SPI) and Electivity Index are available.
+However, the two components are often used separately to one another, and many enclosure use studies are limited by problems with unequal zone sizes, despite the fact that enclosure use indices such as Entropy, modified Spread of Participation Index (SPI) and Electivity Index are available.
 The dawning of behavior monitoring apps has led to additional challenges, as these apps are not always developed for space use analysis.
 There is a need, therefore, to make enclosure use indices compatible with modern behavior recording apps, and to provide ways in which behavior and space use can be analysed together.
 This paper introduces a new ShinyApp, entitled the Enclosure MonitoR Use (EMU).
 This new tool uses ZooMonitor-based behavior and XY enclosure use data to evaluate animal data.
 The tool is able to 1) provide heat maps of space use, showing where each behavior occurs, and 2) facilitate the use of enclosure use indices, whilst also generating indices for individual behaviors.
 These tools have the potential to identify areas that an animal finds valuable in its exhibit for specific behavior types and can be used to inform exhibit design decisions.
 EMU also allows researchers to look beyond the previous assumptions that an animal should use all its exhibit in order to experience the best welfare.
 In combination with ZooMonitor, this tool removes many obstacles that prevent detailed analysis of animal space use.
 Future developments of EMU may further facilitate animal space use studies.

 Keywords: analysis, behavioral observations, Entropy, Electivity Index, exhibit, space use, Spread of Participation Index, ZooMonitor